-Written by: Grace Schrobilgen
+Written by Grace Schrobilgen.

-Images and designs by: Shelby Stebler
+Images and designs by Shelby Stebler and Sophie Hollis.

 As cousins Shelby Stebler (UT Austin sophomore) and Sophie Hollis (Wake Forest University sophomore) laid on a beach three years ago, complaining about their cell phones constantly falling out of their too-small pockets, they had no idea it would evolve into a business venture-turned-political statement.